Ariel-Laurella/reach-engine-training/workflows/IMT-123/README.md

 1. Indicate the local path in Reachengine where the CSV excel and JSON mapping files will be temporarily copied in order to process them.
 The system will delete them once they have been processed.
 This local path must be set up in the variable "localDirectoryPath" located in the main workflow "IngestDirectoryWithMetadata".
 2. Create the following metadata fields from UI Admin-->Metadata-->Fields, according to the mapping provided in the mapping json.
 Make sure to put exactly Display Name and type, so you will see the name of the fields just like in the json mapping file of the specification.

-Display Name: recordOID
+* Display Name: recordOID
   Type: Text(Samll)

-Display Name: weekID
+* Display Name: weekID
   Type: Text(Samll)

-Display Name: Event Location
+* Display Name: Event Location
   Type: Picklist
   Configuration: Single
   Display Name: Long Description
   Type: Text(Large)

-Display Name: Short Description
+* Display Name: Short Description
   Type: Text(Samll)

-Display Name: keywords
+* Display Name: keywords
   Type: Picklist
   Configuration: Multiple

-Display Name: Pre Validated
+* Display Name: Pre Validated
   Type: Checkbox

-Display Name: Proxy Triage
+* Display Name: Proxy Triage
   Type: Checkbox

-IMPORTANT: Once you define a metadata field, it is not possible to modify the Id, name and type.
-So, at this point, be careful to assign the proper field name and type of data.

 3. Verify that all the necessary categories have been inputted, including the category "no department".

 4. Add the keywords to be entered in the keyword metadata field.

 5. Import the workflows in the following order:
-a. ingestAssetBase
+* a. ingestAssetBase
-b. documentProxiesCreate
+* b. documentProxiesCreate
-c. imageProxiesCreate
+* c. imageProxiesCreate
-d. audioProxiesCreate
+* d. audioProxiesCreate
-e. videoProxiesCreate
+* e. videoProxiesCreate
-f. proxiesAssetCreate
+* f. proxiesAssetCreate
-g. saveAssetMetadata
+* g. saveAssetMetadata
-h. ingestAssetBase
+* h. ingestAssetBase
-i. notificationsCreate
+* i. notificationsCreate
-j.
+* j.
 IngestAssetWithMetadata
-k.
+* k.
 IngestDirectoryWithMetadata

+IMPORTANT: Once you define a metadata field, it is not possible to modify the Id, name and type.
+So, at this point, be careful to assign the proper field name and type of data.

 ## Workflow description